tipJS-Team/tipJS/README.md

 #ETC
 ##Debug Mode
-tipJS JavaScript MVC Framework는 당신의 debug 작업을 위해 tipJS.debug method 를 제공합니다.
+tipJS JavaScript MVC Framework provides debug method that is tipJS.debug.

-tipJS.debug method 를 간단히 설명하면 development mode 에서만 작동하는 browser console logger method 입니다.
+It is console logger method and it works only with developer tools likes Chrome Inspector, Firebug and another.

-tipJS.debug method 는 tipJS.app method에서 정의한 developmentHostList 속성에 등록된 host 의 경우 console log를 출력합니다.
+It can shows console log when host is registered in developerHostList property that defined tipJS.app method.

 <pre>
 tipJS.app({
     ...